Comprehensive Overview of Diabetes Blood Testing

 Normal fasting blood sugar levels are typically below 5.6 mmol/L. Levels ranging from 5.6 to 6.9 mmol/L suggest prediabetes, whereas levels of 7.0 mmol/L or higher indicate diabetes.

-How often should I have a diabetes blood test?
+How often should I have a blood test for diabetes?

-It is generally recommended to have diabetes blood tests at least every three months, although your healthcare provider may suggest more frequent testing based on your individual circumstances.
+It is generally recommended to have blood tests for diabetes at least every three months, although your healthcare provider may suggest more frequent testing based on your individual circumstances.

 Can I eat before a blood test for diabetes?